City

 What is it like to work in Muskegon, MI?

 Working in Muskegon, Michigan, offers a unique blend of professional opportunities and a welcoming community.
-The city is home to several notable companies, including Hackley & Powers Furniture, which has been a staple in the area for over 130 years.
-This company provides a range of employment opportunities in manufacturing, sales, and customer service.
-Another significant employer is Hackley Hospital, which offers jobs in healthcare, administration, and support services.
-These companies contribute to a diverse job market, providing various career paths for residents.
+The city is home to several notable companies, including Hackley & Powers Furniture, which has been a staple in the area since 1884.
+This company provides a range of job opportunities in furniture manufacturing and retail.
+Another major employer is Hackley Health Care, which offers jobs in healthcare and medical services.
+These companies provide stable employment and contribute to the local economy.

 View jobs in Muskegon, MI